On the theories classified by an \'etendue

 I am grateful to Ryuya Hora who initially asked me the question ``what theories do \'etendues classify''?
-Jonas Frey and Morgan Rogers also deserve mention for pointing out a mistake in an earlier draft.
+Jonas Frey, Morgan Rogers, and the anonymous reviewer deserve mention for pointing out mistakes in earlier drafts.
 Finally, I thank Sam van Gool, Ivan Toma\v{s}i\'c, Behrang Noohi and Rui Prezado for suggesting improvements to the paper.
 This work was supported by Agence Nationale de la Recherche (ANR), project ANR-23-CE48-0012-01.

 \epigraph{\it J'\'etais au bord du vide, comme dans un r\^eve.
 Il y a l'\'etendue d'ombre, on peut tomber.}{Le Cl\'ezio}